krystal/klogger/README.md

 # Disable coloured output (likely desired for production use)
 logger = Klogger.new('api-requests', color: false)

+# Add some extra tags to all log entries for this logger
+logger = Klogger.new('api-requests', tags: { app: 'my-app' })

 # Log a simple message to the logger
 logger.info("Received API request from 1.2.3.4 for /api/v1/users") # => {"time":"2023-03-09 11:56:37 +0000","severity":"info","logger":"example","message":"Received API request from 1.2.3.4 for /api/v1/users"}